scalajs-io/async/README.md

 class Task(val name: String) extends js.Object
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the Moment binding to your project, add the following to your build.sbt:
+To add the `Async` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "async" % "2.1.4"